mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

 :boom: Task 7: Next, SSH to your switches using the admin user and validate ports Ethernet9 and 10 are connected.
-Do so by entering the SSH command in your terminal as shown below:
+SSH to your switches by entering the SSH command in your terminal as shown below.
+After this enter the correct show command to display port status.
 ```
 $ ssh admin@IP-address
 ```